J-Boy

 "J-Boy" is a song by French indie rock band Phoenix, issued as the lead single from their sixth studio album Ti Amo.
 The song peaked at No. 21 on the Billboard Alternative Songs chart in 2017.

+The title stands for the chorus lyric, "Just Because of You".

 Music video

 The official music video for "J-Boy" was directed by Warren Fu.
 It shows the band performing the song on a spoof Italian talk show.